-Creating content is not just about what you say, but how you say it.
+Creating content with the right tone is not just about what you say, but how you say it.
 From website copy and email marketing to social media posts, advertisements and posters, a tone of voice should be displayed consistently across all forms of communication.

 What is tone of voice?

 A tone of voice describes how your brand communicates with the audience and influences how your message is perceived.
 It reflects your brands personality, goals, values, areas of expertise and helps you connect with your audience.
 A brand’s tone of voice should be distinctive, recognisable, and unique to make sure that your message cuts through the digital noise and makes a lasting impression on potential customers.

 Benefits of having a brand tone of voice

 Here are a few reasons why you should be investing more time developing a recognisable tone of voice: